-We extend trade credit to customers for purchases of our services, and in the past we have had, and in the future we may have, difficulty collecting receivables from customers that experience financial difficulties.
+We extend trade credit to customers for purchases of our services, and may have difficulty collecting receivables from them.

-We grant trade credit, generally without collateral, to our customers in our T&D segment, which include investor-owned utilities, independent power producers, municipalities and cooperatives across the United States and in our C&I segment, which include general contractors, commercial and industrial facility owners, local governments and developers located primarily in the western United States.
-Consequently, we are subject to potential credit risk related to changes in business and economic factors throughout the continental United States.
+We grant trade credit, generally without collateral, to our customers for the purchase of our services.
+In the past we have had, and in the future we may have, difficulty collecting receivables from customers, particularly from customers experiencing financial difficulties.
+Our customers in the T&D segment include investor-owned utilities, municipal utilities, cooperatives, private developers, federally-owned utilities, independent power producers, independent transmission companies, industrial facility owners and other contractors.
+Our customers in the C&I segment include general contractors, commercial and industrial facility owners, local governments and developers located primarily in the western United States.
 Our customers also include special purpose entities that own T&D projects which do not have the financial resources of traditional transmission utility operators.
+Consequently, we are subject to potential credit risk related to changes in business and economic factors.
+Due to our work on large construction projects, a few customers sometimes may comprise a large portion of our receivable balance at any point in time.
 If any of our major customers experience financial difficulties, we could experience reduced cash flows and losses in excess of current allowances provided.
 In addition, material changes in any of our customers' revenues or cash flows could affect our ability to collect amounts due from them.